-Justin J. Noznesky has served as our Senior Vice President, Marketing and Business Development since March 2016, having previously served as our Vice President, Marketing and Business Development since May 2014 and as our Vice President, Corporate Development from January 2014 to May 2014.
-From 2004 to 2013, Mr. Noznesky held progressive financial and business development positions at Vital Images, a subsidiary of Toshiba Medical Systems Corporation, including Vice President, Marketing and Business Development.
+Justin J. Noznesky has served as our Chief Marketing and Strategy Officer since March 2021, having previously served as our Senior Vice President, Marketing and Business Development since March 2016, as our Vice President, Marketing and Business Development since January 2014.
+From 2004 to 2013, Mr. Noznesky held progressive financial and business development positions at Vital Images, Inc., a subsidiary of Toshiba Medical Systems Corporation, including Vice President, Marketing and Business Development.
 Prior to working for Vital Images, Mr. Noznesky worked at UnitedHealth Group in Corporate Finance and at Arthur Andersen LLP as a senior auditor.
 Mr. Noznesky received his B.A. from Bethel University.

 Salvatore Privitera, J.D. has served as our Chief Technical Officer since January 2020 having previously served as our Chief Technology Officer since July 2017.
 Prior to joining AtriCure, Mr. Privitera served as Vice President of Research and Development at Bard Medical ("BMD"), a division of C.R.
-Bard, where he helped grow BMD to over \$1 billion in global revenue.
-He was responsible for a broad range of clinical platforms including Therapeutic Hypothermia, Urologic Drainage, Endourology, Brachytherapy, and Home Care where they impacted over 150 million patients on an annual basis.
-Prior to his role at BMD, Mr. Privitera worked for AtriCure as the Vice President of Engineering and Product Development for nine years.
-During his tenure at AtriCure, the company grew from a small startup into a public company, and he led development of many platform technologies including the AtriClip product line and the PMA approved Isolator[®] Synergy[TM] Ablation System.
+Bard, Inc. Prior to his role at BMD, Mr. Privitera worked for AtriCure as the Vice President of Engineering and Product Development for nine years.
 Prior to AtriCure, Mr. Privitera worked at Ethicon Endo-Surgery, a Johnson and Johnson company, in a variety of research, development and operations roles for over twelve years.
+Since December 2020, Mr. Privitera has served on the Board of Directors of the Cincinnati Chapter of the American Heart Association.
 Mr. Privitera received his B.S. from the University of Buffalo, his M.B.A. from Xavier University and his J.D. from Northern Kentucky University.

 Douglas J. Seith has served as our Chief Operating Officer since January 2015, having previously served as our Senior Vice President, Sales and Marketing from 2013 to 2014 and as our Vice President, United States Sales from 2011 to 2013.
 Since joining AtriCure in 2004 as a Regional Sales Leader, Mr. Seith has held a variety of progressive sales and sales leadership positions, including Area Director roles.
-Mr. Seith has over 25 years of cardiology and general surgery sales and sales leadership experience.
-Prior to joining AtriCure, Mr. Seith held sales leadership and/or sales positions with A-Med/EmoblX, Inc., where he was the Vice President of Sales, Heartport, Inc., Scimed Life Systems, a division of Boston Scientific, Inc. and Automated Instruments (a division of Unites States Surgical Corporation).
+Mr. Seith has over 30 years of cardiothoracic, cardiology and general surgery sales and sales and marketing leadership experience.
+Prior to joining AtriCure, Mr. Seith held sales leadership and sales positions with A-Med/EmoblX, Inc., where he was the Vice President of Sales, Heartport, Inc., Scimed Life Systems, a division of Boston Scientific, Inc. and Automated Instruments (a division of Unites States Surgical Corporation).
 Mr. Seith received his B.A. from Ohio Wesleyan University.